 Based on this appraisal, the judge assigned to your case then determines whether the real estate is liable for exemptions or if it exceeds the level of protection allowed in bankruptcy.

 Once you hire a bankruptcy appraiser with DeKalb County Property Appraiser, the process of the valuation begins.
 The appraiser conducts an analysis of the local market, particularly your neighborhood and its trends to determine the market value.
 They then use at least three to six comparable home sales in the market area to support the value and provide a solid argument for the opinion of value established in the report.
+Our reports conform to the USPAP guidelines and all federal regulations and standards.

 Rest assured that when you contact DeKalb County Property Appraiser for a bankruptcy appraisal, the appraiser assigned to you has the required knowledge, skill, and expertise to keep your mind at ease while the process unfolds.